Gastric Dilatation-Volvulus In Dogs — Bloat, Torsion, Deep-Chested Breeds & Prevention

 • Make sure your dog has access to plenty of fresh water

-• Keep a simethicone product like Gas-x, Mylanta Gas, etc. handy to induce immediate burping in case of overeating and a feeling of restlessness in your dog
+• Keep a simethicone product like Gas-x, Mylanta Gas, etc., handy to induce immediate burping in case of overeating and a feeling of restlessness in your dog.

-Apart from these general prevention techniques, you can also adopt a few food tactics to ensure prevention of bloat in your furry one:
+Apart from these general prevention techniques, you can also adopt a few food tactics to ensure the prevention of bloat in your furry one:

 • Feed your dog a mixture of dry and wet foods and reduce the carbohydrate content in meals